Close Banner

 Gluten-Free at Disney World - Jungle Skipper Canteen Falafel

-This Adventureland restaurant has extensive gluten-free options, many of which are straight from the regular menu and require no substitutions.
+This Adventureland restaurant offers extensive gluten-free options, many of which are available on the regular menu and require no substitutions.
 The crispy Falls Family Falafel is a great way to start your meal.
-Another family favorite is the Crispy Fried Chicken with jasmine rice, chili glaze and vegetables.
-There are plenty of options for the tadpoles here too!
+Another family favorite is the "Tastes like Chicken" Because it is! with jasmine rice, chili-soy glaze and pickled vegetables.
+There are plenty of options for the tadpoles here, too!
 The only request you can't make here is having your skipper lay off the punny jokes.

 2. Tiffins at Disney’s Animal Kingdom

 Located in Disney’s Animal Kingdom, Tiffins offers an upscale taste of international cuisines.
-The Spiced Chickpea Falafel or Plant-based Tacos are must-try, gluten-free appetizers.
-We love the spicy flavors and textures of the North African-Spiced Tofu, as well as the Butter Chicken and Tamarind-Braised Short Rib.
-For dessert, don't skip the Passion Fruit Tropical Trifle.
+The Coconut-Ube Cauliflower Soup is a must-try, gluten-free appetizer.
+We love the spicy flavors and textures of the Butter Chicken and Andean Beef Short Rib.
+For dessert, don't skip the Hazelnut Entremet.

 3. Coral Reef Restaurant at EPCOT

 Featuring a unique view of the Seas aquarium, this restaurant has great options for gluten-free seafood lovers!
-The Shrimp Cocktail and New England Clam Chowder are excellent starters, followed by Pan-seared Mahi Mahi served with jasmine rice.
-For non-seafood lovers, chicken and steak entrees are also available sans gluten.
-For dessert, the crowd favorite is always the Chocolate Wave, a decadent chocolate creation served with raspberry gelato. #justkeepeating
+The Caribbean Salad and Chicken Wings are excellent starters, followed by Grilled Snapper served with coconut-lime rice and mango salsa.
+For non-seafood lovers, Mojo Chicken is also available sans gluten.
+For dessert, the crowd favorites are the Chocolate Mousse Bar.

 An excellent Disney table-service restaurant, Garden Grill offers gluten-free options along with a character dining experience.
-For lunch and dinner, allergy-friendly rolls are available to enjoy along with the main courses of grilled beef with chimichurri, turkey breast, rice pilaf and seasonal vegetables.
-Dessert — house-made berry shortcake — is also available gluten-free!
-Be sure to give advance notice when making your reservation to ensure the most gluten-free dishes are available to you.
-Garden Grill is also open for breakfast, as well as lunch and dinner.
+For lunch and dinner, allergy-friendly rolls are available to enjoy along with the main courses of Backyard Grilled Steak with chimichurri, mashed potatoes and seasonal vegetables.
+Be sure to give advance notice when making your reservation to ensure the most gluten-free dishes are available.
+Garden Grill is also open for breakfast, lunch and dinner.

 Gluten-Free at Disney Quick-Service Restaurants